backendHarry/tweeter-DrfTest-httonlycookie/README.md

 ** allow the server handle the authorization process since js can't.
 ** create a middleware to handle this as a middle man setting the headers before being passed on to the server completely.

+follow me on twitter at https://twitter.com/Coding_mine follow me on linkedin at https://www.linkedin.com/in/osagiede-harrison-2593b2202/
 ## More on the codes!!!...